 Now, if you divide it into two or four installments, all your payments will be equal.
 However, if you break it into three payments, your first payment will be 40 percent ($240), and your second and third will each be 30 percent ($180).
 If you divide it into five installments, your first payment will be 25 percent ($150), and the following four payments will each be 18.75 percent ($112.50).

-In this example, Geico’s six equal payments plan would be considered a no-deposit car insurance policy, while every other payment plan would be considered to have a deposit.
+In this example, Geico’s four or six equal payments would be considered a no-deposit auto insurance policy, while every other payment plan would be considered to have a deposit.
 That said, the increased payment is not technically a deposit, just a higher initial payment.

 Why Do Some Car Insurance Companies Require A Deposit?

-Car insurance companies often require higher initial payments to reduce the risk of customers canceling before their term is over.
+Car insurance companies often require more money upfront to reduce the risk of customers canceling before their term is over.
 The risk reduction is twofold: First, customers are less likely to cancel if they’ve already invested a significant amount of money.
 Second, if a customer does cancel, the insurance company will already have secured a decent portion of their premium.

 For the most part, car insurance deposits only come into play if a customer is purchasing a policy with a new company or if they have a poor credit score.
 In both of these cases, the provider may ask for a higher initial payment to reduce risk.

-When searching for very cheap car insurance with no deposit, keep in mind that car insurance companies base your premium primarily on the following factors:
+When searching for very cheap car insurance with no deposit, keep in mind that auto insurance companies base your premium primarily on the following factors:

-Although it may seem ageist, studies have shown time and time again that young drivers and very old drivers are much more likely to get into accidents than the rest of the population.
-Because of this, insurance rates are highest for motorists who are under 25 or over 70.
+- Your age: Young drivers and very old drivers are much more likely to get into accidents than the rest of the population.
+Because of this, car insurance rates are highest for motorists who are under 25 or over 70.

-Insurance companies make money by properly gauging risk, and while past performance is no guarantee of future outcomes, it’s the best predictor that an insurance company can have of how you’ll drive once you’re covered under one of its policies.
-If you have a clean driving record, you can expect a lower rate, but if you have lots of traffic violations or even a single recent accident on your record, your rate will be significantly higher.
+- Your driving history: Insurance companies make money by properly gauging risk, and while past performance is no guarantee of future outcomes, it’s the best predictor that an insurance company can have of how you’ll drive once you’re covered under one of its policies.
+If you have a clean driving record, you can expect a lower rate, but if you have traffic violations, your rate will be significantly higher.

-Can You Lower The Cost Of Your Deposit?
+Can You Lower The Cost Of Your Car Insurance Deposit?